Mangopay/mangopay2-python-sdk/README.md

 License
 -------------------------------------------------
-MangoPaySdk is distributed under MIT license, see LICENSE file.
+MangoPaySDK is distributed under MIT license, see LICENSE file.

 Unit Tests (not included in pip package)